msurner/MPD-NLP-interface/README.md

 ## Users
 This service provides support for more then one client.
 A user is simply specified by its given `userid` parameter.

+## Testing
+For testing without a MPD-server, you can import the `mpd_provider_module_debug` instead of `mpd_provider_module`.
+Instead of MPD-instructions, you can see an output on console.

 ## Stress test
 You can do a stress test based on locust with following commands:
 ```